amalgamaria/secretariat/docs/additional-resources/palmetto.rst

 Hyperion
 --------

-All members of the Center for Human Genetics (CHG) may request to use our CHG-designated node on Palmetto.
+All members of the Institute for Human Genetics (IHG) may request to use our IHG-designated node on Palmetto.

 +---------------+-----------------------+---------------+
 | Cluster	| Compute cores (CPUs)  | RAM           |